Doo Dah Parade: Kalamazoo Doo Dah Parade

 In 1984, WKMI (Kalamazoo, Michigan) started their version of the Doo Dah Parade (stylized Do-Dah).
 It was started by Lori Moore in reaction to the need for more fun, innovative, and silly family programming.
-The parade was a “spin off” from the Pasadena Parade.
+The parade was a "spin off" from the Pasadena Parade.
 Similar to how the original Pasadena parade is an alternative to the traditional formality of the Rose Parade, the Kalamazoo Do-Dah parade is the opposite of the Kalamazoo Holiday parade.
-Additionally, it also filled a need to provide a “silly parade” for all those businesses that couldn't meet the guidelines of the Holiday Parade.
+Additionally, it filled a need to provide a "silly parade" for all those businesses that could not meet the guidelines of the Holiday Parade.
 On average, the Kalamazoo Do-Dah Parade attracts about 60 units including 1,500 participants and approximately 40,000 spectators.

 In the mid-1990s WKFR took over the parade operation and in 2004 they approached DKI to partner with them to host the parade and eventually take over the operation and ownership of the parade.
 As of 2015, the Kalamazoo Do-Dah Parade is now organized by the Kalamazoo Experiential Learning Center.